Skip to content

 • New and not as widely available as Stable Diffusion

-As Stability.ai started collapsing, a significant portion of the team left the company to found Black Forest Labs.
-Now, they've released their first series of text-to-image models: FLUX.1
+As Stability.ai, the makers of Stable Diffusion, started collapsing back in 2024, a significant portion of the team left the company to found Black Forest Labs.
+Their FLUX series are now the premier open text-to-image models.

-Right now, if you're looking to get into open AI image generation rather than just using one of the simpler text-to-image tools, I'd suggest experimenting with FLUX.1 over Stable Diffusion.
-FLUX.1 Schnell is released under an open Apache 2.0 license, while the larger FLUX.1 is open for non-commercial use.
+Right now, if you're looking to get into open AI image generation rather than just using one of the simpler text-to-image tools, I'd suggest experimenting with FLUX.
+The different models have different licensing terms, so make sure to check them out.
+You can find out more over on GitHub.

-Like Stable Diffusion, the simplest way to use FLUX.1 is through online AI art generators like NightCafe, Tensor.Art, and Civitai.
+For non-developers, the simplest way to use FLUX is through online AI art generators like NightCafe, Tensor.Art, and Civitai—though the FLUX playground is much improved.
 Sign up for a free account, give it a go, and compare it side by side with some of the other models.
 But again, be warned that the content on these sites may not be entirely SFW.

 Best AI image generator for integrating AI-generated images into photos